-Few days ago I visited NoVirusThanks, a security website that is well known for its free multi-engine antivirus scanner that allows you to upload suspicious files and have it scanned with 9 different antivirus engines.
-It used to support more than 20 different antivirus brands but now only left with 9 which I’m not sure why.
-At their latest news page I noticed that they posted a very interesting tool called Deletion Extension Monitor (DEM) which is designed to monitor and log files deleted in the system.
+Few days ago I visited NoVirusThanks, a security website that is well known for its free multi-engine antivirus scanner that allows you to upload suspicious files and have it scanned with 14 different antivirus engines.
+It used to support more than 20 different antivirus brands but now only left with 14 which I’m not sure why.
+At their products page I noticed that they posted a very interesting tool called Deletion Extension Monitor (DEM) which is designed to monitor and log files deleted in the system.

-Seeing that it has no trial version but I was very eager to try it out, I bought a license.
+When Deletion Extension Monitor was newly released, there was no trial version but I was very eager to try it out so I bought a license.
 I got the activation code instantly after payment but unfortunately the code didn’t work and kept on reporting that the code has already been activated.
 I emailed the support team and within 24 hours I got a new activation key to activate the software.
 When I managed to activate DEM and ran it, I encountered a second bug which the filename column shows only Z: path and nothing else.
 Again I contacted them and they provided an update to DEM which fixes the problem.
+After a couple of months, Deletion Extension Monitor has gone through a few revisions and has fixed numerous bugs plus adding a few nice features.

 dem.exe -C:\raymond*C:\paul*C:\juan